-The semantics for the key/value pairs in the "properties" object shall be the same as for the Caption Display Preferences Change Notification API in Section 9.2.6.
-In addition, IMSC1 [43] and manufacturer private extensions as specified in Sections 9.2.6.1 and 9.2.6.2 may be included.
+The semantics for the key/value pairs in the "cta708" object shall be the same as for the Caption Display Preferences Change Notification API in Section 9.3.6.
+In addition, IMSC1 [34] attributes as specified in Section 9.3.6.1 may be included.